csiro/connectivity/README.md

 To run the model using tiles, you can supply a rectangular tile polygon as a GeoDataFrame to the `polygon_mask` argument.
 This limits data loading to only the portion required for the tile (i.e., the pixels within the tile plus a buffered neighborhood).

-Be sure to set `closed_border = False` (the default) so that neighborhood information is included and edge effects are avoided.
+Be sure to set `closed_border = False` (the default) so that neighborhood information is included and edge effects are avoided in adjacent tiles.
-For tiled workflows, it is recommended to disable filtering during each tile run (`sigma = 0` or `sigma = None`) and apply filtering once after tiles are merged.
-For connectedness, if you are running with tiles, you need to use `option = 1` to generate connectedness, merge the tiles, apply the filtering of grid-effect removal, then generate connected-habitat by taking the geometric mean of original condition and processed connectedness.
-Note that none of these are required when you are running a model as closed-border or as a whole, so you can use the default sigma (`sigma = 3`).

 ```python
 import geopandas as gpd